Email Penetration Testing – Part #2

 Back again with the Second blog in our Email Pentesting Series.

-Today we will be doing SMTP Service Fingerprinting and will get to know about Directory Harvest Attacks, and Enumeration of SMTP Subsystems and Features.
+Today we will be doing SMTP Service Fingerprinting and will get to know about Directory Harvest Attacks and the Enumeration of SMTP Subsystems and Features.

-For SMTP Fingerprinting am going to use Vulnerable Metasploitable Machine Here as victim.
+For SMTP Fingerprinting am going to use a Vulnerable Metasploitable Machine Here as a victim.
 My Kali Linux will be the Attacker Machine.

 ATTACKER MACHINE IP : 192.168.43.138